imanghafoori1/laravel-decorator/README.md

 ### A Use Case: Cache Like a Pro:

-Imagine that you want to put a cache layer between a `MadRepository` and a `MadController`.
+Imagine that you have a `MadController`which calls a `MadRepository` to get some `$mad` items.

-But they are both so mad, that they do not allow you to touch a single line of their code.
+Then after a while you decide to put a cache layer between does two for obvious reasons, but they both are so mad, that they do not allow you to touch a single line of their code.

+You can not, (or maybe you CAN but shouldn't) put the cache logic in your controller or your repository.

+You want to add a new feature (caching in this case) without modifing the existing code.

+It smells like `Open-closed Principle` Yeah ?! 👃

+And you want to keep the responsibilities seperate.
+In this case `caching` should not be in a repository or controller but in it's own class.

-It smells like `open-closed principle` yeah ?! 👃
+It smells like `Single Responsibility Principle` yeah ?! 👃

-**(Probably both `MadRepository` and `MadController` are imprisoned in the `vendor` folder and are part of a laravel package, so you can not touch them)**
+**(Or maybe both `MadRepository` and `MadController` are imprisoned in the `vendor` folder and are part of a laravel package, so you can not touch them)**

 ```php

 class MadController extends Controller
 {
     public function index () {